janalysis384/Popular_first_names/README.md

 # Popular_first_names
 Based on Bonns (Germany) public available data we have the most popular names plotted and have a little script to see the popularity of a given first name over time.

 More and more cities give their citizens access to their data.
-Bonn conveniently shares their data in (mostly) csv files with us (link).
+Bonn conveniently shares their data in (mostly) csv files with us.
 This little project looks at the most popular names and gives a little script to see the popularity of a given name over time.

 ## Prelude
 ### Prepare and get ready